 - Consider social consequences of data-based decisions (Capability 6)

 The online tests may be held at a time other than the standard lecture time, including in the evening.
 Students must obtain at least 45% in the final exam to pass.

 Tuākana tutors/mentors work alongside the lecturer to support students with tutorials, online labs and revision for the tests and exam.
 For more information and to find contact details for the Statistics Tuākana coordinator, please see https://www.auckland.ac.nz/en/science/study-with-us/maori-and-pacific-at-the-faculty/tuakana-programme.html

 This course is a standard 15 point course and students are expected to spend 150 hours per semester involved in each 15 point course that they are enrolled in.

-For this course, you can expect to spend 24 hours attending/watching lectures, 12 hours completing tutorial tasks, 12 hours completing lab tasks, 24 hours reading and writing learning reflections, and 78 hours working on completing interactive examples, quizzes and revision for the tests/exam.
+For this course, you can expect three hours of lectures, a one hour tutorial, a one hour lab, two hours of reading and learning reflection, and five and half hours of work on interactive examples, quizzes and revision for the tests/exam, per week.

 This course is available for students who are remote.

 Other learning activities including tutorials and labs will be available as online tasks.

 Attendance on campus is not required for the tests.